bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 ```

 If you want to iterate within JSX, use methods such as `Array.map`, `Array.filter` and `Array.reduce`:

+@highlight 3

+_✏️ Note: Due to how React stores elements in memory, list items require a stable `key` to identify them in the Virtual DOM.
+You can learn more in the [React docs](https://react.dev/learn/rendering-lists#why-does-react-need-keys)_

 ```jsx
 // Mapping values to JSX elements